by Ruth Perry, Senior Policy Manager

 - What is the best setting for a young person who needs some aspects of specialist provision but possibly not a whole programme?
 Or a special-school leaver who will be ready for a general FE place in six to 12 months’ time if sufficient confidence-building work can be done?

 - How could we make residential experiences as a context for developing independence skills available to more young people with SEND, rather than to just the very small minority in full-time residential placements?

 We will be sharing findings from the individual partnerships as they grapple with these issues, including at the December 2021 AoC SEND Conference.
 By the end of July 2022, we hope to have some examples of effective partnership-working to guide the work of others.
-Equally importantly, we will be presenting a set of recommendations about the systemic changes needed to support partnership-working to key stakeholders such as the Department for Education, the Education and Funding Agency, the Local Government Agency and the Association of Directors of Childrens’ Services.share this page:
+Equally importantly, we will be presenting a set of recommendations about the systemic changes needed to support partnership-working to key stakeholders such as the Department for Education, the Education and Skills Funding Agency, the Local Government Association and the Association of Directors of Childrens’ Services.share this page: